Select Page

 Advertisement

 So, you have your Hamilton perfection to work the paint beautifully on the larger areas.
 Now you need something smaller, which will hold its shape when you’re trying to cut straight lines.
-Not an easy task with a sticky paint such as gloss.
+Not an easy task with a sticky paint like oil-based gloss.
 I would normally have two brushes on the go at any one point.
-The perfection and a sash brush.
+A Hamilton Perfection and a sash brush.

 There are a few good sash brushes on the market.
 I thought I’d stick with Hamilton because I know they’re good and they handle oil-based gloss well.
 I would normally buy a pack of 4, which gives me different sizes to work with.